MohammedMMC/HighSeas-Doubloons-Extension/README.md

 3. Enable **Developer Mode**.
 4. Click **Load unpacked** and select the folder containing this extension.

+## Usage

+1. After installing, open the [Hack Club High Seas Shipyard](https://highseas.hackclub.com/shipyard).
+2. The extension will automatically enhance the page, displaying the new features.

 ## Why I Made This Project

 Each time I ship a project, I find myself wondering how much people voted for me and how many Doubloons I earned per hour.